What's wrong with Trophy Hunting?

-Trophy hunting is the stalking and killing of wild animals for 'sport'.
-The League Against Cruel Sports believes this multi-million pound international industry is causing an irreversible decline in some of the world's most threatened species and campaigns to see it abolished.
+Trophy hunting is the stalking and killing of wild animals for sport.
+The League believes this multi-million pound international industry is utterly unjustifiable and is causing an irreversible decline in some of the world's most threatened species.

 Every year, travel companies rake in millions of pounds from British and other European citizens who buy package tours to Africa, North America, Eastern Europe and Asia.
-Once there, these big game punters slaughter tens of thousands of animals, many of which are listed by the UN Convention on International Trade in Endangered Species (CITES) as at risk, endangered or bordering on extinction.
+Once there, these game hunters slaughter tens of thousands of animals, many of which are listed by the International Union for Conservation of Nature (IUCN) as at risk, endangered or bordering on extinction.

 - African lion

 1League Against Cruel Sports (2003) Wild About Killing. http://tinyurl.com/omng2ds